Kangbaejin/DrawingShare/README.md

 # Drawing Share application Open Source Project

 We are going to make application.
-It shares a image which you`ve just drawn in real time like messenger.
+It shares a image which you have just drawn in real time like messenger.

 Shared image is uploded on DB.
 You can search and manage your imagaes with users.

-You don`t need to use both drawing program and messenger together anymore if you use this application!
+You do not need to use both drawing program and messenger together anymore if you use this application!

 You can see our github on [https://github.com/HyunilSong/TeamProject](https://github.com/HyunilSong/TeamProject)